 Whilst his work is often highly representational, made for visual appeal, he aims to encourage thought about the rich and varied life of a city and stimulate conversation about how we exist within, alongside and sometimes in the face of, a landscape and the secrets that it holds.
 There is a deeper statement being made about society’s regular ability to ignore the breath-taking beauty of the world around it.
 Speaking through his work, he aims to continue a conversation that other artists began and encourage the viewer to take pleasure in and undertake a deeper appreciation of the beauty of everyday life.
-Whilst his work is now primarily landscape based, his early body of work predominantly featured animals and he regularly exhibited at the National Exhibition of Wildlife Art and various other open exhibitions.

 The creation of his artwork uses traditional painting techniques alongside technology.
 Most pieces are created using acrylic paint, watercolour, ink, digital mixed media collage (merging hand painted areas and elements of digital photographs), pigment prints, resins, gels and pastes on wooden art panels.